GuglioIsStupid/SparrowV2-tools/README.md

-# Gif to SparrowV2
+# _ to SparrowV2

-## What does this do?
+## What even is in this repo?

-It's kinda obvious, you can use this tool to batch create sprites with Adobe sparrowV2 spritesheets, idk what else to say

-TO BE UPDATED IN FUTURE!
+In this repo you will find the tools I have made to make sparrowV2 spritesheets from certain file formats

+Currently supported: gif

+Todo: Video files